myelsk/rg-app/README.md

-This is a simple todo application
+This is a simple todo application <br>
 You able to:

 - create/update/delete projects;